 Not everyone goes directly from high school to university.
 Our students come from a variety of places and life situations.
 Starting or resuming study is always exciting, but it can also be daunting for students.

 At the University of Tasmania we’ll help you get the skills you need to pursue a university degree.
 We offer a wide range of preparatory and pathway programs, as well as short foundation programs, to assist in the transition to university.
+Pathway programs are available at the Cradle Coast, Hobart and Launceston campuses, with many courses also available online.

 Pathways for domestic students